fachrihawari/hawari-dev/src/content/posts/binary-search.md

     console.log(binarySearch(numbers, 5)); // 4
     ```

-In above example, if you have a list of 1000 and you want to search the last number, the loop will be executed 10 times.
+In the example above, if you have a list of 1000 items and you want to search for the last number, the loop will execute 10 times.

 In Big O notation, the time complexity of binary search is O(log n), where n is the number of elements in the list.